Game Editor

 Appearance layers

-A Countdown display is built from layers you can position and style on the Appearance tab.
-The main layers are:
+A Countdown display is built from layers you position and style on the canvas.
+Add Layer offers:

-• Hint area — where the hints staff send appear.
+• Under Hints: Hint Message, Hint Media, and Hint Icons — where the hints staff send appear.

 Binding a display to hardware